Who doesn't love The Golden Girls (1985-1992)?

 Sadly, he succumbed to AIDS as his Poz interview was hitting the stands.

-TV legend Bill Dana (b.
-October 5, 1924) arrived in 1988 as “Sophia”'s 90-year-old big brother (an age he is reaching only in 2014!), a man everyone thought was a priest.
-To protect his delicate sensibilities, “Sophia” convinces “Dorothy” and her ex, “Stan”, to pretend they never got divorced.
+TV legend Bill Dana (October 5, 1924-June 15, 2017) arrived in 1988 as “Sophia's” 90-year-old big brother (an age he only reached in 2014!), a man everyone thought was a priest.
+To protect his delicate sensibilities, “Sophia” convinces “Dorothy” and her ex, “Stan,” to pretend they never got divorced.
 Problem is, “Dorothy” hates “Stan.”
 Second problem is, “Angelo” is no priest.
 Hilarity ensues.

 After finishing up on GG in 1992, Dana made a 1994 appearance on the spin-off series Empty Nest (1988-1995) and then retired.